Privacy Policy

 1. Cookies

-We request to use and store cookies from you when you visit our website or the Tendium Platform.
+We request to use and store cookies from you when you visit our website.
 You can regulate your preferences through the Cookie Consent Banner or the settings in your browser.
 Please read more about how we use cookies in our Cookie Policy.

 2. Tendium's Website